 - In addition to all or some of the information listed above, information collected from publicly available sources or data sites for client due diligence purposes

-- Identification information from you or from your organisation or other third parties for compliance with our legal and professional duties
+- Identification information from you or from your organization or other third parties for compliance with our legal and professional duties

 - Payment data, such as data necessary for processing payments and fraud prevention, and other related billing information